sdey02/Image_Steganography_Using_LSB_and_Hybrid_Encryption_Algorithms/README.md

 This project implements an advanced image steganography technique that combines the Least Significant Bit (LSB) method with hybrid encryption algorithms.
 The goal is to provide a secure and efficient way to hide secret messages within BMP image files while maintaining the visual integrity of the carrier image.

+Key aspects of the project include:

+1. Efficient BMP image processing for reading and writing files
+2. Implementation of the LSB steganography algorithm
+3. Integration of hybrid encryption techniques for message security
+4. Minimal impact on image quality to avoid detection
+5. User-friendly interface for encoding and decoding operations

 ### The Encryption Pipeline
 1. Apply Blowfish encryption to the the message.
 2. Apply AES (Advanced Encryption Standard) encryption to the now Blowfish encrypted message.